-This is the question many couples are wondering as they begin to plan their wedding.
+This is the question many couples are wondering as they look at the array of options for their wedding photography.
 And there are several answers!

 My own take on it is to produce photographs that are as beautiful as paintings.
 Paintings are the original fine art.
 Paintings are often impressions, they use licence, they interpret movement, they invoke feelings.
 Photographs can do all this too, and that’s precisely what I’m aiming for.
 And so I coined the phrase painterly imagery.